-The files can be added to the project manager by right clicking an existing project fluid using the popup menu.
+These files can be added to the project manager by right clicking an existing project file and using the popup menu.

-- C files (\.c \.cc \.cpp) typically contain function or class method implementations. - COG C files (\.cogc) is a special type of C file that will compile to an image that will run in a COG. - SPIN files (\.spin) contain PASM that can be compiled and extracted for starting in a COG. - GAS files (\.s \.S) contain PASM like GNU Assembly that can be compiled and extracted for starting in a COG.
+- C files (.c .cc .cpp) typically contain function or class method implementations. - COG C files (.cogc) is a special type of C file that will compile to an image that will run in a COG. - SPIN files (.spin) contain PASM that can be compiled and extracted for starting in a COG. - GAS files (.s .S) contain PASM like GNU Assembly that can be compiled and extracted for starting in a COG.